Criticism of Google: Electronic pop-up books patent

 In 2016, Google filed a patent application for interactive pop-up books with electronics.
 Jie Qi noticed that the patent resembled work she had shared when she visited Google ATAP in 2014 as a PhD student at the MIT Media Lab; two of the Google employees listed on the application as inventors had also interviewed her during the same visit.
 After Qi submitted prior art to the USPTO, the application was abandoned.

 Project Nightingale

 Project Nightingale is a health care data sharing project financed by Google and Ascension, a Catholic health care system, the second largest in the United States.
 Ascension owns comprehensive health care information on millions of former and current patients who are part of its system.
 Google and Ascension have been processing this data, in secret, since sometime in 2018, without the knowledge and consent of patients and doctors.
 The work they are doing appears to comply with federal health care law which includes "robust protections for patient data."
 However, concerns have been voiced whether the transfer really is HIPAA compliant.
-The project is Google's attempt to gain a large scale foot hold into the healthcare industry.
+Commentators have noted that Project Nightingale could give Google a significant foothold in the healthcare industry.